Shrisaikumar16/Delta-Demo/README.md

 # Delta-Demo
-This is a demo repo
+This is a demo repository

+# Teacher
+Shraddha Khapra

+# Student
+Delta Students